jiangyigithub/my_offer/notebooks/longman3000/vlog/03argue.md

 My calculations were based on the assumption that house price remain steady.

 **assure**
+The dealer had assured me of its quality.

 **attach**
+Attach your recent photograph to your application form.

 **attack**
+There have been several attacks on foreigners recently.

 **attempt**
+She passed her driving test at the first attempt.

 **attention**
+If you paid more attention in class, you might actually learn something.

 **attorney**
+a lawyer

 **audience**
+The audience began clapping and cheering.

 ## 3
 **aunt**